 Let your lawn turn yellow !
 It’s another common-sense tip but your lawn will recover after a heatwave.
 With more extreme weather episodes, it is better to work with nature.

 - Make sure you put the right plant in the right place.
 Working with a garden designer is a really useful way of helping you to chose your plants carefully.
 That’s why planting design is an important part of our design process.
 I carefully design a planting scheme that incorporates your personal style and your soil conditions (soil types and water availability).

 - Collect rainwater.
 Given that it rains a lot in this country, it would be a shame not to use rainwater for your plants.
 It is a cheap and environmentally friendly approach to garden maintenance.

 - Water butts are an easy way to collect water from your roof but they won’t be enough if you are facing a heatwave.

-- You can install an underground storage tanks for greater storage capacity.
-It might be something to mention to your garden designer as it requires some groundwork as they are can be quite large.
+- You can install an underground storage tank for greater storage capacity.
+It might be something to mention to your garden designer as it requires some groundwork as they can be quite large.